AksharaRamidi/Indiana-Spelling-List-Quiz/README.md

 ## DIRECTIONS
 1. Click Download Button Above
-2. Click View Raw
-3. In your Download Folder, open the folder (you will see two files)
+2. In your Download Folder, open the folder (you will see two files)
-4. Open the "main" file with any browser
+3. Open the "main" file with any browser